 Mixing a single tablespoon (1 tbsp) of salt in a glass of hot or warm water and then rinsing/gargling will provide the relief, which can be repeated if necessary.

 Again, all of the above are temporary methods of toothache relief that can be achieved with household items, and are not intended to replace a dental check-up to diagnose the cause of the pain.
 Dental offices take emergency cases very seriously, and we are no exception, so if you have a dental emergency, please don’t wait to call your local dentist.meet our wonderful doctors

 Additionally, there are many other natural remedies for temporary relief of toothaches, which you can learn more about here.

 Lastly, you should always call us in an emergency if at all possible.

-If you have any questions about our services, hours of operation, or would simply like to set up an appointment with one of our dentists, don’t hesitate to contact our Little Rock office online or by calling (501) 954-9900.
+If you have any questions about our services, hours of operation, or would simply like to set up an appointment with one of our dentists, don’t hesitate to contact us immediately or by calling (501) 954-9900.